DV

 Is JEPI or TLTW better for dividend income?

 It depends on your goals.
-TLTW currently offers the higher distribution yield, which means more income per dollar invested.
+JEPI currently offers the higher distribution yield, which means more income per dollar invested.
 However, a lower-yield fund may offer better total return or lower volatility.
 Consider your time horizon and risk tolerance.

 What is the difference between JEPI and TLTW?

-JEPI (JPMorgan Equity Premium Income ETF) tracks SPX with a covered call strategy, while TLTW (iShares 20+ Year Treasury Bond BuyWrite Strategy ETF) tracks ICE U.S. Treasury 20+ Year Bond Index with a covered call approach.
+JEPI (JPMorgan Equity Premium Income ETF) tracks SPX with a covered call approach, while TLTW (iShares 20+ Year Treasury Bond BuyWrite Strategy ETF) tracks ICE U.S. Treasury 20+ Year Bond Index with a covered call approach.
 They are issued by JPMorgan and iShares respectively.

 Can I hold both JEPI and TLTW?